moxiecode/moxie/README.md

 In addtion to Node.js some additional modules are required, simply change your working directory to where you have extracted mOxie package and run: `node bootstrap`.
 All dependencies will be downloaded and installed automatically.

-*Note:* for currently unknown reason locally installed Node.js modules on Windows, may not be automatically added to the system PATH.
-So if `jake` commands below are not recognized you will need to add them manually, like this:
+*Note:* currently for unknown reason, locally installed Node.js modules on Windows, may not be automatically added to the system PATH.
+So if `jake` commands below are not recognized you will need to add them manually:

 ```
 set PATH=%PATH%;%CD%\node_modules\.bin\